 The highest of the high end of Patron’s offerings, Gran Patron eschews the traditional silver, reposado, anejo labeling for more descriptive names.
-Gran Patron Smoky is bottled at 50.5% ABV and has the smoked agave notes you might expect from a mezcal.
+Gran Patron Smoky, priced at $179.99-$249.99 for a 750ml bottle, has 50.5% ABV and has the smoked agave notes you might expect from a mezcal.
 Platinum is bottled at 40% and is a Blanco style tequila.
-After being produced with the traditional Tahona method, Gran Patron Piedra is the Gran Patron Reposado.
+After being produced with the traditional Tahona method, Gran Patron Piedra becomes Gran Patron Reposado.
 It is aged for four years in oak barrels and bottled at 40% ABV.
-Gran Patron Burdeos is the Anejo equivalent.
+Gran Patron Burdeos, available at $449.99-$699.99 for a 750ml bottle, is the Anejo equivalent.
 It is aged for years in oak casks before being finished in Bordeaux wine barrels and bottled at 40% ABV.

 - Patron Citronge

-Patrons line of tequila-based fruit liqueurs is available in Pineapple, Mango, Orange, and Lime flavors.
+The Patrons line of tequila-based fruit liqueurs is available in Pineapple, Mango, Orange, and Lime flavors.
 Use them as a replacement for the triple sec in a margarita to add new fruit flavors to an old classic.
-Bottled at 35% ABV.

 Tequila Old Fashioned